BlitterStudio/amiberry/Readme_Pandora.txt

 3.11 Input

-With "Control config", you can choose one of four preset button configurations.
-Select the port for which the joystick should be emulated with "Joystick".
-"Tap Delay" specifies the time between taping the screen and an emulated mouse button click.
+You can select the control type for both ports.
 Set the emulated mouse speed to .25x, .5x, 1x 2x and 4x to slow down or speed up the mouse.
 When "Enable mousehack" is activated, you can use the stylus to set the mouse pointer to the exact position.
 This works very well on Workbench, but many games using there own mouse handling and will not profit from this code.
+"Tap Delay" specifies the time between taping the screen and an emulated mouse button click.

 When enabling "Custom Control", you can define which Amiga key should be emulated by pressing one of the ABXY- or D-pad buttons.
 Useful to setup controls for pinball games.
 During emulation, you can switch between regular behaviour of the